CharlieJRBenson/Smart-Contract-Hacking/DamnVulnerableDefi/Selfie/README.md

 - That seems like the focus immediately - Find a way to break the governance to call this function with my address.

+- To queue an action in the gov contract I need more than 50% of the token total supply.

+- Fortunately the flashloan pool holds the same token as used for governance, and the pool holds >50% of the total supply.
+(1,500,000 / 2,000,000).

+- So we should just be able to create a contract to flashloan the maximum, queue a governance action, then repay the flashloan.

 ### Steps